abc-cluster/abc-project-template/WARP.md

 ## Project Overview

-This is a Copier template repository for creating comprehensive data science and academic research projects.
+This is a **Copier template repository** for creating comprehensive data science and academic research projects.
 It generates project structures that include analysis pipelines, academic writing workflows, and infrastructure management.
 The template supports multi-language development (Python, R, Julia, Clojure) and provides automation through Just task runner.

 **🌱 Beginner-Friendly Design**: The template now defaults to a "Minimal Starter" configuration that creates simple, approachable projects.
 Users can progressively add more components as they become comfortable, preventing overwhelming beginners with complex setups.

 **💾 Automatic Git Initialization**: Every generated project automatically initializes a git repository with an initial commit containing project metadata, so users can start version control immediately.

+**⚡ Progressive Enhancement**: The template includes a sophisticated expansion system that allows users to start minimal and add components incrementally through `just expand` commands.

 ## Development Commands